Approved Logo

 Key Dates

 The prices observed for the spot price of gold in the past five years have experienced quite a few highs and lows – to be fair, mostly highs.
-A few key dates during the period have stood out as particularly significant, along with some of the factors that contributed to the price of gold in the last five years.
+A few key dates during the period have stood out as particularly significant, along with factors that have contributed to the price of gold over the last five years.

-• October 21, 2022 – $1656.43: After the pandemic finally wound down, some hope began to creep into the public mind about the economy and recovery.
-Thus, gold declined significantly and reached its 5-year nadir more than $300 beneath the all-time high achieved 15 months ago.
+• October 20, 2022 – $1627.07: After the pandemic finally wound down, some hope began to creep into the public mind about the economy and recovery.
+Thus, gold declined significantly, reaching its 5-year nadir more than $300 below the levels reached in 2021.

 • May 4, 2023 – $2049.91: Dramatic rises in inflation and overwhelming concerns about the price for goods fueled an explosive escalation in the spot price for a troy ounce of gold.
 The weakening of the dollar led so many investors to flee to gold that the price breached $2000 per ounce for the first time only seven months removed from the 5-year low for gold.